Overview

 At a 3% monthly churn rate: $9,355 × (1 − 0.03) = $9,074.35

-This is the floor — actual next-month MRR will be higher once new and expansion MRR are added on top of this churn-adjusted baseline.
+Treat that as the floor.
+Actual next-month MRR will run higher once new and expansion MRR get added on top of this churn-adjusted baseline.

 Step 6: Break down MRR movement into its components

-For a complete picture, separate total MRR change into: New MRR (from new customers), Expansion MRR (upgrades, add-ons, seat growth from existing customers), Churned MRR (from cancellations), and Contraction MRR (from downgrades).
+For the full picture, split total MRR change into New MRR (from new customers), Expansion MRR (upgrades, add-ons, seat growth from existing customers), Churned MRR (from cancellations), and Contraction MRR (from downgrades).
 Net New MRR = New + Expansion − Churned − Contraction.
-This breakdown reveals whether growth is durable (driven by expansion and low churn) or fragile (dependent entirely on outrunning churn with new sales).
+This breakdown shows whether growth is durable, built on expansion and low churn, or fragile, entirely dependent on new sales outrunning churn.

-Use the MRR / ARR calculator to run all of this across your own pricing tiers, customer counts, and churn assumptions in one place.
+The MRR / ARR calculator runs all of this across your own pricing tiers, customer counts, and churn assumptions in one place.

 Common Mistakes to Avoid

-- Including one-time and non-recurring revenue — setup fees, professional services, and usage overages inflate MRR with non-repeating dollars, making the metric a worse predictor of future revenue.
+Including one-time and non-recurring revenue is a frequent slip.
+Setup fees, professional services, and usage overages inflate MRR with dollars that won't repeat, weakening the metric as a predictor of future revenue.

-- Forgetting to normalise annual contracts — counting a full annual payment in the month it's received (rather than dividing by 12) creates artificial MRR spikes that don't reflect the underlying recurring base.
+Forgetting to normalise annual contracts causes similar damage.
+Counting a full annual payment in the month it's received, instead of dividing by 12, creates an artificial MRR spike that doesn't reflect the underlying recurring base.

-- Ignoring downgrade contraction — a business can show flat or growing customer counts while MRR quietly erodes from existing customers moving to cheaper tiers; logo churn and revenue churn must be tracked separately.
+Ignoring downgrade contraction hides a real problem.
+A business can show flat or growing customer counts while MRR quietly erodes from existing customers moving to cheaper tiers, so logo churn and revenue churn need separate tracking.

-- Naively multiplying a spiky month by 12 for ARR — if a single large one-time enterprise deal lands in one month, multiplying that month's MRR by 12 overstates the durable annual run-rate; normalise for known anomalies before reporting ARR externally.
+Naively multiplying a spiky month by 12 for ARR overstates the durable run-rate.
+If a single large one-time enterprise deal lands in one month, that month's MRR times 12 won't reflect reality, so normalise for known anomalies before reporting ARR externally.

 Formula & Methodology